 Some executives assume the culture of the workplace is something that happens organically.
-This is actually the best way to let grow a toxic environment.
+This is actually what can create a toxic environment.
 Business leaders are responsible for designing and communicating about the corporate culture in order for employees to buy into it.

 According to Deloitte, 80% of leaders say that wellbeing is ranked as one of the most important aspects of the company’s overall success.

-No matter if your working culture is already implemented or not, knowing how important it is for the company, you may want to take a closer look at it.
-There are different areas that can support you in doing so, but first, it is key that you actually observe what the current work culture is.
+Even if your culture is already implemented, now knowing how important it is for the company, you may want to take a closer look at it.
+There are different areas that can support you in doing so, but first, observe what the current work culture is.
 How are people communicating with each other?
 What are their main drivers and motivations?

-From those observations, you can notice if those characteristics are matching with your vision, your beliefs, your values and all the aspects that are shaping the culture you wish to see.
+From those observations, you will notice if those characteristics match your vision, your beliefs, your values and all of the aspects that are shaping the culture you wish to see.
 If you dislike some of the characteristics, set up a plan to change them.
 However, keep in mind that this is a process that requires effort and building a positive workplace culture does not happen overnight.

 Your hiring practices should also reflect your values.
 Not only do you wish to find a person who fits your company perfectly, but you also want to draw them with your culture.
-A healthy working environment is definitely a characteristic that attracts talents and increases your workforce retention.
+A healthy working environment that attracts talent and increases your workforce retention.

 As you hire new team members, we recommend creating an onboarding program.
-On one side, you can share your beliefs and expectations with newcomers, while on the other side, you help them to integrate their new working environment and community.
-Starting a new job in a company can trigger a lot of questions, showing them they chose a company that has the same values is definitely a great way to start your collaboration!
+On one hand, you can share your beliefs and expectations with newcomers, while on the other hand, you help them integrate with their new working environment and community.
+Starting a new job in a company can trigger a lot of questions.
+Showing them they chose a company that has the same values is a great way to start your collaboration!

 Last but not least, promoting a culture of recognition in the workplace should be one of your top priorities.
-It motivates your workforce and encourages them to act according to the values you have decided to stand for.
-Feeling valued is, without doubt, a motivation to be more engaged toward the company’s growth and goals.
+It motivates your workforce and encourages them to act according to the values you stand for.
+Feeling valued motivates greater engagement toward the company’s growth and goals.

-The culture of the workplace is a very wide topic that requires it to be taken seriously if you want to create a healthy, engaging and inspiring work atmosphere to obtain positive outcomes.
+The culture of the workplace is a very wide topic that needs to be taken seriously if you want to create a healthy, engaging and inspiring work atmosphere and obtain positive outcomes.

 The future of organisational culture is people-centric.
 So if you are also a company that aims at putting your employees first, you may be interested in deskbird hot desking software.
 Our app is based on helping businesses to embrace the hybrid work concept while supporting employees needs.